RainerAtSpirit/FerrariMeetsJayData/README.md

 # The Ferrari meets JayData
-## Using the SharePoint DVWP in Ferrari mode Part 4.
+## Using the SharePoint DVWP in Ferrari mode Part 3.

-[Work in progress!]
-Part 3 and Part 4 haven't been released yet!

 Here's the repro for the final part of blog posts that bridges the world between SharePoint 2010/2013 and modern HTML5 single page application.

+[Ferrari Meets JayData].

+[Live Preview SP2010]
+[Live Preview SP2013]

 1. [SharePoint DVWP: from workhorse to ferrari in 7 steps]